oracle/graal/truffle/docs/TruffleStrings.md

 * `UTF-32`
 * `US-ASCII`
 * `ISO-8859-1`
+* `BYTES`

 ### TruffleString API

-All operations exposed by `TruffleString` are provided as an inner `Node`, and as a static- or instance method.
+All operations exposed by `TruffleString` are provided as an inner `Node`, and as a static or instance methods.
 Users should use the provided nodes where possible, as the static/instance methods are just shorthands for executing their respective node's uncached version.
 All nodes are named `{NameOfOperation}Node`, and all convenience methods are named `{nameOfOperation}Uncached`.